CelliesProjects/aquacontrol32/README.md

 <br>To be on the safe side, I use a BC547 transistor (and a 330R resistor) between the ESP32 pin and the LED connector on the tft board.
 <br>If you connect the LED directly to a ESP32 pin, connect it through a 330R resistor in series to prevent burning up your ESP32.

-#### Moon cycle night light
+#### Moon cycle night light:

-when enabled, the settings for the minimum levels in the channel section of the webinterface are effectively the maximum or full moon value.
+When enabled, the settings for the minimum levels in the channel section of the webinterface are effectively the maximum or full moon value.
-Can be disabled in `deviceSetup.h`.
+Can be disabled in `deviceSetup.h`. (set it to 0)

 #### SmartConfig: